Homelessness is no stranger in urban environments.

 Even wealthy societies haven’t come up with solutions.

-There is something Biblical about the scene.
+There is something Biblical about this scene.